-ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not Princi iple 8 - Remunerate fairly and responsibly The be oard of a have a (i) (ii) (iii) isclose: (iii) (iv) (v) if it do disclo setting for dir a listed entity should: a remuneration committee which: has at least three members, a majority of whom are independent directors; and is chaired by an independent director, the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or ses not have a remuneration committee, se that fact and the processes it employs for g the level and composition of remuneration ectors and senior executives and ensuring uch remuneration is appropriate and not sieve.
+ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not Principle 8 - Remunerate fairly and responsibly r Recommendation 8.1 The board of a listed entity should: (a) have a remuneration committee which: (a) have a remuneration committee which: (i) has at least three members, a majority of whom are independent directors; and (ii) is chaired by an independent director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
 Yes The Committee has responsibilities typically assumed by a remuneration committee, including but not limited to: (a) reviewing the remuneration (including short- and long-term incentive schemes and equity-based remuneration, where applicable) and performance of Directors; (b) setting policies for Senior Executive remuneration, setting the terms and conditions of employment for Senior Executives, undertaking reviews of Senior Executive performance, including setting goals and reviewing progress in achieving those goals; and (c) reviewing the Company's Senior Executive and employee incentive schemes (including equity-based remuneration) (where applicable) and making recommendations to the Non-Executive Chair on any proposed changes.
 That is, matters typically dealt with by a remuneration committee are dealt with by the full Board.